How you can safely expand the group of people you have close contact with during the coronavirus (COVID-19) pandemic.

 A support bubble is different from a childcare bubble.
 A childcare bubble allows you to link with another household to provide childcare for children under 14.

 Being in a support bubble does not stop you from forming a childcare bubble.
 Your support and childcare bubble do not have to be with the same household.
-However, you should avoid seeing members of your childcare and support bubbles at the same time, to limit the risk of spreading coronavirus.

 There are no other types of bubble.

 People can continue to meet in groups larger than 6 people or 2 households indoors where this is reasonably necessary for:

 provide care or assistance for disabled or vulnerable people, including shopping for essential items and accessing services on their behalf

 attend a support group (of up to 30 people)

 You are not required to form a support bubble to provide these types of care, or carry out these activities.
 However, you should limit close contact with others as much as possible when doing so, particularly if helping someone who is more vulnerable to coronavirus.